dotnet/csharplang/proposals/lambda-method-group-defaults.md

 There are also parsing performance considerations here.
 For instance, today the term `(x = ` could never be the start of a lambda expression.
 If this syntax was allowed for lambda defaults, then the parser would need a larger lookahead (scanning all the way until a `=>` token) in order to determine whether a term is a lambda or not.

+## Design meetings

+- [LDM 2022-10-10](https://github.com/dotnet/csharplang/blob/main/meetings/2022/LDM-2022-10-10.md#params-support-for-lambda-default-parameters): decision to add support for `params` in the same way as default parameters.